-Radical honesty is a dangerous business for an unforgiving and fearful heart!
-Some of us may have strong self-punishment programs we are detoxing!
-Just as in a physical detox in which we experience a craving for the substance we are detoxing, the soul can experience a draw to dwell in the old mind it is in the process of transforming.
+Radical honesty is a dangerous business for an unforgiving and fearful heart, and some of us may have strong self-punishment programs we are detoxing!
+Just as in a physical detox, we experience a craving for the substance we are detoxing.
+The soul can experience a draw to dwell in the old mind it is in the process of transforming.
 Give your honesty practice the role of Executive Director of Practice.
 Let your honest noticing direct where the Love needs to be sent and received.
-It is in this you will discover for yourself the Real Truth about yourself that you cannot learn from any human teacher.
+It is in this that you will discover the Real Truth about yourself - something you cannot learn from any human teacher.

-As we allow gentleness to direct our choices, we learn the only thing we ever defended against, was our own delusions of who we thought we were.
+As we allow gentleness to direct our choices, we learn the only thing we ever defended against was our own delusions of who we thought we were.
 So fragile are our own self-made images.
-The idea that we must make ourselves be something more than what we were created to be, is the idea that supports defense.
-Once we accept we were made by perfection itself, we also come to the deep understanding that there is nothing for us to do to experience Peace.
-Our focus then becomes only to be aware to the blocks to love within our mind, will, and emotions.
+The idea that we must make ourselves be something more than what we were created to be is the idea that supports defense.
+Once we accept that we were made by perfection itself, we also come to the deep understanding that there is nothing for us to do to experience Peace.
+Our focus then becomes only to be aware of the blocks to love within our mind, will, and emotions.